-To start, marinate the shrimp in a mix of tequila and lime juice (sounds like a margarita to me!) as well as some Mexican-y spices.
+First, mix the simple marinade of tequila and lime juice (sounds like a margarita to me!) with olive oil and some Mexican-y spices.

 This step needs at least 30 minutes but can be left up to 3 hours.
 Very convenient when